Sweden Democrats: Russia

-The SD has taken a strongly pro-Ukraine position following the Russian invasion and has called on Sweden and Western governments to help the Ukrainian people defend their homeland. Åkesson said in 2024 that SD stands fully behind Sweden's support for Ukraine, and that; "We will continue to do so as long as the Ukrainian people fight their heroic fight."
+The SD has taken a strongly pro-Ukraine position following the 2022 Russian invasion of Ukraine and has called on Sweden and Western governments to help the Ukrainian people defend their homeland. Åkesson said in 2024 that the SD stands fully behind Sweden's support for Ukraine, and that they would continue to do so "as long as the Ukrainian people fight their heroic fight".
 He also said that sees no limit on how much the EU should send to Ukraine, adding that he supports a future Ukrainian membership in the EU.

-In 2022, an analysis of votes relating to Russia in the European Parliament found that the Sweden Democrats were the 10th-most critical party in the parliament having voted against Russian interests 93 percent of the time.
-The report found that among all Swedish parties the Sweden Democrats were the most critical of Russia.
-Following the Russian invasion of Ukraine, the party got rid of members who had previously expressed support for Putin.
+In 2022, an analysis of votes relating to Russia in the European Parliament found that the SD were the 10th-most critical party in the parliament, having voted against Russian interests 93 percent of the time.
+The report found that—among all Swedish parties—the SD were the most critical of Russia.
+Following the Russian invasion, the party got rid of members who had previously expressed support for Putin.

+In 2025 and 2026, the SD continued to support increased Swedish military and civilian assistance to Ukraine and measures aimed at strengthening Sweden's defence against Russia.
+In January 2025, the government and the SD presented Sweden's largest military support package to Ukraine at the time, worth SEK 13.5 billion, marking a shift towards procuring newly produced military equipment for Ukraine.
+In September 2025, the government and the SD agreed to increase the framework for military support to Ukraine to SEK 40 billion annually for 2026 and 2027.
+The party has continued to describe support for Ukraine as important for Sweden's and Europe's security, with Åkesson reiterating the party's support for Ukraine in 2025.
+In February 2026, the government and the SD also presented a further military support package worth SEK 12.9 billion, including funding for long-range drones, ammunition, and air defence.

+Ahead of the 2026 Swedish general election, the SD faced scrutiny over alleged pro-Russian links.
+In September 2026, the anti-racism magazine Expo reported that Polina Malaberg, a political staffer for the SD in the Riksdag, had for years shared pro-Kremlin narratives on social media and had participated in a Russia-linked network, including a 2017 trip to Moscow connected to a Russian influence operation.
+Malaberg is also the partner of Gustav Gellerbrant, head of the SD's coordination office with the government and a key figure in the Tidö Agreement. Åkesson described the allegations as serious and said they would be investigated, while Gellerbrant subsequently took parental leave and surrendered his access card and computer.
+The affair prompted renewed criticism from the opposition over possible Russian influence and security risks within the party's political network.